Coltrane (1962 album)

-Coltrane is a studio album by jazz saxophonist, bandleader, and composer John Coltrane.
-It was recorded in April and June 1962, and released in July of that same year by Impulse!
+Coltrane is a studio album by the jazz saxophonist, bandleader, and composer John Coltrane.
+It was released in July 1962 through Impulse!
 Records.
+The recording was made in April and June 1962 at the Van Gelder Studio.

-At the time, it was overlooked by the music press, but has since come to be regarded as a significant recording in Coltrane's discography.
+At the time of release it was overlooked by the music press, but has since come to be regarded as a significant recording in Coltrane's discography.
 When reissued on CD, it featured a Coltrane composition dedicated to his musical influence "Big Nick" Nicholas that the saxophonist recorded for his Duke Ellington collaboration Duke Ellington & John Coltrane (1963).
 The composition "Tunji" was written by Coltrane in dedication to the Nigerian drummer Babatunde Olatunji.

-Release
+Release history

-The album's original Impulse!
-Records release was announced in the July 21, 1962, issue of Cash Box under the banner of "July Album Releases"; Routledge's The John Coltrane Reference (2013) confirms the release date as being around August 1962.
+The album was released in July 1962 through Impulse!
+Records.
 According to All About Jazz writer Mark Werlin, Coltrane was initially overlooked in the music press, and later by music historians, because of the "hostility and incomprehension" that had met the saxophonist's controversial performances alongside fellow saxophonist Eric Dolphy at the Village Vanguard in 1961 and on tour in the US and Europe: "[The album] was intentionally shadowed—at the time of its recording—by a campaign of uninformed music criticism and personal attacks on Coltrane and Dolphy published in prestigious American newspapers and the preeminent jazz magazine Down Beat."

-In 2002, Impulse! reissued Coltrane as a two-CD deluxe edition with the disclaimer that it used "second-generation, compressed and equalized tapes of all tracks", except "Miles' Mode", whose original master was still in existence, along with bonus tracks mastered from original recordings.
-In 2016, the Verve Label Group rereleased the album in commemoration of Coltrane's 90th birthday, as a 192kHz/24bit digital download.
+In 2002, Impulse! reissued Coltrane as a two-CD deluxe edition with the disclaimer that it used "second-generation, compressed and equalized tapes of all tracks", except "Miles' Mode", whose original master was still in existence, along with bonus tracks and alternate takes mastered from original recordings.
+In 2016, the Verve Label Group rereleased the album in commemoration of Coltrane's 90th birthday, as a 192 kHz/24bit digital download.